TomaszAlbertBernat/AgentTom/docs/GETTING_STARTED.md

 - `SENTRY_DSN` - For error tracking
 - `LANGFUSE_API_KEY` - For AI monitoring

-## 🛡️ Security Features
+## 🛡️ Security & Auth

-- Rate limiting (25 requests per 60 seconds)
+- Rate limiting (configurable; disabled automatically if `REDIS_URL` is not set)
 - CORS protection with configurable origins
 - File size limits (50MB max)
-- Authentication middleware with JWT
+- Authentication middleware with JWT.
+In development, API-key checks are disabled by default (`DISABLE_API_KEY=true`) so you can authenticate with just a JWT.
+In production, provide an API key.
 - Error handling middleware with Sentry integration
 - Input validation using Zod
 - Secure password hashing